top of page

 4th Sunday of Month - 10 am Holy Communion

 Our service times may change in the winter and some of the services might move online so please see the up to date list of services on the bookings page.
+Children are welcome at all of our services.
+At the 10 am service there will always be a craft activity or similar prepared for them.

 For details of all services across our Team Parish please see the calendar on the Service and events bookings page